Tips for Towing a Travel Trailer: Essential Tips and Gear

 Travel trailer adventures start with safe towing.
+It can especially be intimidating when towing a travel trailer for the first time, but this article will go over all of the essential travel trailer towing equipment, and our expert tips on towing a travel trailer safetly so you can focus on owning the outdoors.
 Safe towing starts with the right equipment, from the tow vehicle to the hitch.
 Here are a few pointers and things to know about matching up the right gear with your trailer.
+When deciding which travel trailer is best for you, generally speaking, a light camper is easier to haul than a heavy one.
 Highland Ridge Travel Trailers, specifically, are designed to have more livable space by adding as little weight as possible, which doesn’t hurt the towing experience either.

-- There are five different classes of conventional hitches most travel trailers use:
+There are five different classes of conventional hitches most travel trailers use when it comes to towing a trailer:

 - Class 1: Up to 2,000 pounds